isorna/dropcommander-translations-en/dfc/core-rules/firing.md

 Close Action weapons may not be fired while in atmosphere unless otherwise stated by a ship or weapon special rule.

-Certain rules such as Bombardment and Air- to-Air override the penalties for shooting through orbital layers; these are covered in the special rules section or in individual ship entries.
+Certain rules such as Bombardment and Air-to-Air override the penalties for shooting through orbital layers; these are covered in the special rules section or in individual ship entries.

 ### Bombardment